Last Updated on August 16, 2023

 We really loved the ease-of-use factor of the M12 Multi-tool and we found that reaching for it was an easy choice.
 It seemed to have the same power as corded models and with the new RedLithium batteries, run-time was a respectable 23 minutes and 15 seconds (no load) with only a brief 15-second drop in power before the battery gave out.
 That means that you essentially get full performance for the duration of the charge.
 Charging a depleted battery completely doesn’t take a whole lot of time either, about 30 minutes, so with two batteries, you’ll get near-continuous use out of this tool for most jobs.

 Some of our more detailed testing was done in-house on our own reference boards which we could use to compare its performance to other multi-tools.
-In fact, we did a lot of the same testing that was done in our oscillating tool comparison review.
+In fact, we did a lot of the same testing that was done in our oscillating multi-tool review.
 The Milwaukee plowed through our sample wood with finesse and speed.
 With its included wood blade, the tool did a great job of driving itself through the material, even tough heart pine that was over 80 years old.

 The speed and agility of the Milwaukee Multi-tool always surprised us, maybe because we had just come off a Dremel review where the instability of a rotary tool was still fresh in our minds.
 This tool is all about precision and control, two things at which it greatly excels.
 Once you get it lined up, the blade slices itself nicely through the wood in a straight line.
 You do, however, feel a significant amount of vibration while cutting.